MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-publish-api.md

 *  Login to Microsoft Partner Center.
 Navigate to **Microsoft Edge > Overview**, and then select the extension you want the product ID for.
 The extension overview page opens.
 The GUID in the URL is the product ID.

 *  Call the `/products` API to get a list of all products and their product IDs.
-For more information about the `/products` API, navigate to the [Add-ons Publish API Reference][AddonsPublishAPIRef].
+For more information about the `/products` API, navigate to [Get the list of products](addons-publish-api-reference.md#get-the-list-of-products).

 ### Sample request